OssyCA/PersonalChatbot/README.md

 ## Notes

 This project is intended for learning purposes and may not follow all best practices for a production application.
 Security measures and error handling are still being developed.

+### Security Considerations

+- Never commit real API keys, database connection strings, JWT secrets, or email credentials to your repository
+- The project uses .NET User Secrets for development and should use environment variables or a secure configuration system in production
+- Gmail SMTP requires an "App Password" if you have 2FA enabled - never use your regular Gmail password
+- In a production environment, you would want to use more robust secret management

 ## License